FT-Transcendence-February-2025/microservices/README.md

 <=== TO DO ===>

 components:
+- game:
+    - remove key listeners from document
+    - not render on every package from server, but render at 60 fps and predict ball position and stuff
-- profile view (change form)
+- profile view (make responsive)
-- fullscreen button
 - statistics view
 - tournament create view
 - torunament join view
 - torunament lobby
+- home button ? or navbar?
+- fullscreen button
 - friend list
+-// router.addRoute({ path: '/', view: [Root] }): // checks if user is logged in and redirects to either login or home

 other:
 - add Local font files